MICAT Result: Key Dates, how to download score card for MICAT-I; MICAT-II

 MICAT-II: Another Opportunity for MICA Admission

-MICAT - II applications are open from November 26, 2019.
-The last date to apply for MICAT-II is January 16, 2020.
+MICAT - II applications open after declaration of MICAT-I result.
+The last date to apply for MICAT-II is February first week.
 MICAT-II will be held in 18 cities across India.
 For those who appear in both MICAT - I and II, the better of the two scores will be considered.

 MICAT result: Admission process revised